 The Best Free Diamond Clarity Guide

 The Best Diamond Clarity Guide, everything you need to know about diamond clarity before you buy.
-Every diamond is different and this is what makes them so desirable, yet do you know what to look for.
+Every diamond is different which makes them so desirable, yet do you know what to look for?
 With this guide, you will understand what diamond clarity means to your diamond and how it is graded.

-The vast majority of diamonds contain some impurities, known as inclusions, which can detract from their beauty and impede light return effecting that affects the diamond clarity.
-The size, number, type and location of these inclusions all factor into the gems final clarity grade.
+The vast majority of diamonds contain some impurities, known as inclusions, which can detract from their beauty and impede light return affecting that affects the diamond clarity.
+The size, number, type and location of these inclusions all factor into the gem’s final clarity grade.
 The universal system for grading diamonds is the IF to I3 system, as charted below:

 Understanding diamond clarity the guide below will show you the difference between flawless and flawed diamonds.